jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 second table that corresponds with the data contained within the primary key in the table, must be specified.
 Both the primary and foreign keys should either be strings (text) or integer values.
-*Fields containing decimal values are not good candidates for keys.* Lastly, the names of the field within the second file to include in the merge operation can also be input (`--import`).
-If the `--import` field is not input, all fields in the attribute table of the second file, that are not the foreign key nor FID, will be imported to the first table.
+*Fields containing decimal values are not good candidates for keys.* Lastly, the names of the field within the second file to include in the merge operation can also be input (`--import_field`).
+If the `--import_field` field is not input, all fields in the attribute table of the second file, that are not the foreign key nor FID, will be imported to the first table.

 Merging works for one-to-one and many-to-one database relations.
 A *one-to-one* relations exists when